 We are sometimes asked if we provide grants towards part or all of the cost of the private enriched culture medium (ECM) test for group B Strep carriage.
 This isn’t something we do, or are currently planning to do.

 We thought we’d share how we reached our current position.
 It’s something we have discussed since the charity’s founding in 1996.
-The Board of Trustees, along with the charity’s Chief Executive and staff, have all had the opportunity to share their views on the issue.
+The Board of Trustees, along with the charity’s Chief Executive and staff, plus those who use our services, have all had the opportunity to contribute their views on the issue.

 Our concerns about using the charity’s funds to pay for tests can be broken down into three main areas.

 We believe that all pregnant women should be informed about group B Strep and all should be given the opportunity to have a GBS-specific test to see whether they’re carrying the bacteria as a routine part of antenatal care in the NHS.
 At present, the NHS does neither of these things.